Silinda Morales

 Silinda Morales (born 30 August 2000) is a Cuban discus thrower.
 She won the bronze medal at the 2025 World Championships and was world under-18 champion in 2017.

-Career
+Biography

 Morales won the discus throw at the 2017 IAAF World U18 Championships in Nairobi, Kenya.
 The following year, she was a bronze medalist at the 2018 IAAF World U20 Championships in Tampere, Finland.

 She won the gold medal at the 2021 Junior Pan American Games in Cali, Colombia.

 She was a finalist at the 2023 World Athletics Championships in Budapest, Hungary, placing eleventh overall.
 She competed for Cuba at the 2024 Olympic Games in Paris, France but did not reach the final.

 In September 2025, she competed at the 2025 World Athletics Championships in Tokyo, Japan, reaching the final with a throw of 63.22 metres, before winning the bronze medal with a personal best throw of 67.25 metres.

+In August 2026, she won the gold medal in the discus throw at the 2026 CAC Games in Santo Domingo, Dominican Republic.